 Birrieria Las 9 Esquinas

-This Tapatio (meaning "from Guadalajara proper") restaurant made the 1996 Guinness Book of World Records for world's fastest service: 13.5 seconds for a table of six.
-Lightning service is made possible by the menu's single item: "carne en su jugo", a combination of finely diced beef and bacon simmered in rich beef broth and served with grilled onions, tortillas and refried beans mixed with corn.
+This Guadalajara restaurant held a record in the Guinness Book of Records for the fastest service in the world: 13.5 seconds to serve a table of six people!
+The only dish on the menu is "carne en su jugo", a combination of finely chopped beef mixed with bacon in a thin gravy served with grilled onions, tortillas, and fried beans with sweetcorn.

 from $ 40 Avr. per night/Taxes included

 You might be interested in

 - Popular Attractions near Maracana Stadium, Home of the Rio 2016 Olympic Games

 - Top 5 Hotels in Copacabana for your Trip to the Rio 2016 Olympic Games

 - 5 Must-Have Olympic Souvenirs from Rio 2016